mariuszduka/omega2-mineserver/README.md

 ## Usage

-In the console execute the command:
+In the console, execute the command:
 ```
 cd /usr/bin/mineserver
 ./mineserver